 2 – Not Enough Protein In Your Diet

-Your body needs protein because it is a fundamental building block for your body to function.
+Your body needs protein because it is a fundamental building block to function.

-If you don’t get enough protein in your diet then there’s no way that your body can rebuild itself!
+If you don’t get enough protein in your diet, your body cannot rebuild itself!

-Let’s emphasize again too, protein goes far beyond just muscle building.
+Let’s emphasize again that protein goes far beyond just muscle building.

 Protein is used in almost every single bodily function: